iterative/dvc.org/content/docs/dvclive/how-it-works.md

 ## Setup to Run with DVC

+Running experiments with DVC provides a structured and reproducible
-To run experiments with DVC, define a <abbr>DVC pipeline</abbr> using `dvc stage add` or by editing `dvc.yaml`.
+<abbr>pipeline</abbr> for end-to-end model training.
+To run experiments with
+DVC, define a pipeline using `dvc stage add` or by editing `dvc.yaml`.
 A pipeline stage for model training might look like:

 <toggle>
 <tab title="CLI">